entran02/entran02/README.md

 # 💫 About Me:
 Hi, I'm Evan!
-My previous experience mainly consists of full-stack web development.
+I'm a student at Northeastern University with previous experience that mainly consists of full-stack web development.
 I'm currently learning game programming in Unity with C# and having a fun time with it.
 My journey in programming has always been driven by curiosity and exploration.
-As I continue on this journey, I hope to always be learning and growing as a developer.
+As I continue on this journey, I hope to always be learning and growing as a developer :)

 ## 🌐 Socials: